muratk5n/thirdwave/en/README.md

 ---

-I will be reprocessing the Berkeley data every month, do the YoY checks, so we can look at it and weep
+I will be reprocessing the Berkeley data every month, do the YoY checks, so we all can look at it and weep

 ---